Ümit Şamiloğlu

-Ümit Şamiloğlu (born 29 September 1980) is a male Turkish artistic gymnast and part of the national team.
-He competes in the horizontal bar event and has won numerous gold medals in international competition.
+Ümit Şamiloğlu (born 29 September 1980) is a retired Turkish artistic gymnast.
+He competed in the horizontal bar event and has won numerous gold medals in international competition.
 He is said to be the "oldest gymnast" at competitions in which he takes part.
 He is the creator of a special grip registered by the International Gymnastics Federation into the Code of Points as the "Şamiloğlu" grip.

 Private life

 Ümit Şamiloğlu was born in Doğubayazıt, Ağrı, eastern Turkey, on 29 September 1980.
 He has a two years older sister.
 In 2008, he married Ceren, with whom he has a son, Alkin.
 His second marriage was to his long-time girlfriend Sevil Topuz; he proposed to her during the medal ceremony at the 2016 Mersin World Challenge Cup. Şamiloğlu worked as a teacher of physical education at a middle School in Bolu before he was appointed to a school in Ankara.

 Early years in gymnastics

 Şamiloğlu began with artistic gymnastics at a young age, motivated by his schoolteacher father, who himself was untalented but tenacious in physical education lessons during this early school years.
 The family moved from their hometown of Ağrı to Manisa, where his father was appointed.
 His father encouraged him to start with gymnastics and introduced him to Hasan Onmuş at Dokuz Eylul University at Manisa.
 Following a physical examination, Onmuş recommended Ümit to go to Bolu although he was three years older than the age to normally start with gymnastics sport.
 At that time, Bolu was considered the center of gymnastics in Turkey, as the world's best Soviet trainers had emigrated there following the Dissolution of the Soviet Union.

 At age 10, Şamiloğlu moved to Bolu far from his family, and was admitted to a training camp.
 He was inspired by Turkish gymnast Murat Canbaş.
 He first trained with Turkish coach Dilaver Abdiloğlu and later with Bulgarian coach Jivko Dobrev, whom he credits with shaping his basic techniques. Şamiloğlu moved to Ankara to study physical education at Gazi University after Dobrev left Bolu to return to his home.
 A year later, when Dobrev returned to Turkey, Şamiloğlu suspended his university studies and also returned to Bolu.